COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ### Features Worked on this Milestone (Provide sufficient detail)
   * #1 Requirements Document Creation & Refinement
-  * #2 github established
+  * #2 Worked on proposal doc and finalizing
+  * #3 Deciding on the development stack

 ---